 This disorder scared the government immensely.
 In February 1450, proclamations were issued in London, Kent, Surrey and Sussex, banning all persons except lords, knights and eminent esquires from wearing arms or carrying weapons of any kind.
 Around the same time, the civil powers in Maidstone, Canterbury and Oxford, among other towns, were thanked by the King Henry’s Privy Council for sending in reports regarding gatherings of people ‘under untrue faines and pretense colours of intending to the common weal of the land’… The relevant authorities were ordered to break up any such rebellious gatherings.

 But the ominous sense of impending rebellion hung about.
-In March, the King was finally forced to banish the Duke of Suffolk from the realm effective from 1 May.
+In March, the King was finally forced to banish the Duke of Suffolk from the realm effective from 1 May, as rioting broke out against Suffolk’s rule.
 In April, the Sheriffs of London and Middlesex issued a proclamation denouncing the dissemination of false and seditious rumours, bills and libels, many of which had been fixed to the doors of churches and other buildings in the capital.